Happy New Year!

 This hypnosis blog is back and will be regularly updated throughout 2017.
 I considered writing up a reflective blog entry on everything that I did during the festive period (which was wonderfully enjoyable) but instead have opted to roll the sleeves up and get straight into it, let me explain….

 Last Summer, after a slump in fitness levels and having put some weight on following my running injury and a sustained period of inactivity, I did a LOT of research and decided to enrol in a gym while gradually upping my running miles and making my way back to some sort of fitness.
-I did not join a massive commercial gym, I joined the Strength and Conditioning Centre in Poole not far from where I live and have been learning how to lift weights.
+I did not join a massive commercial gym, I joined a strength and conditioning centre in Poole not far from where I live and have been learning how to lift weights.
 It was one of the best things I have ever done.
-You can also visit the Facebook page of The Strength & Conditioning Centre if you are local to the South Coast of England as I am.

 Up until joining this gym, I had never lifted weights, not in my entire life, so started with their prescribed ‘Built to Blast’ programme that they offer, where I learned to squat, deadlift, bench press as well as be introduced to pushing a heavy sledge around the gym and much more besides.
 The first week was quite an eye opener as I realised how weak I was for my size and I gazed around the gym in awe at some of the weights that regulars could lift.
 This gym has an amazingly supportive environment and as I persisted, the numbers for my weights lifted went up, and I started to see that I could lift my own bodyweight with pull-ups, for example, the progress I was making heightened my enjoyment.